 While CAPS Chat is not formal counseling, information discussed is confidential.
 If you have questions about this, ask a CAPS Chat counselor.

-- I am on the CAPS waiting list.
-Can I come to CAPS Chat while I wait?
+- I am waiting to be assigned to a CAPS clinician.
+Can I come to CAPS Chat?

 If you feel you need to be seen sooner for your concern because problems have intensified, it is best to contact CAPS at 814-863-0395.
 If you feel your concern has improved and feel an informal consultation meeting would meet your needs, CAPS Chat might be a good option for you.
 After meeting, if you would like to be removed from the wait list, let the CAPS counselor know.